Ecotrust/madrona/docs/settings.rst

 .. _LOG_FILE:
 ``LOG_FILE``
-    Location of the marinemap log file output.
+    Location of the madrona log file output.
 Used for debugging.
-Defaults to `/tmp/marinemap.log`
+Defaults to `/tmp/madrona.log`

 .. _GEOMETRY_DB_SRID: